 Butts shall be 4-1/2" x 4-1/2" for 3'-0" and under and 5" x 4-1/2" for over 3'-0", except as required for 180-degree swing and shall be of the type listed.
 Doors up to and including 90 inches in height shall have 1-1/2 pair and doors over 90 inches in height shall have two pair.
 For unusual size or weight doors, furnish type, size, and quantity recommended by the butt manufacturer.
 All exterior-outswinging doors shall have non-removable pins.
-Butts shall be as manufactured by Stanley, or equal.
+Concealed bearing hinges shall have bearing designs that eliminate metal-to-metal contact between knuckles and between the pin and barrel.